 Pro Tip: If the various pools are not enough, you can get a free VIP pass to the Nikki Beach Resort and Spa, for a day on the beach.

 6. Mandarin Oriental Jumeira, Dubai

 The Mandarin Oriental has a reputation that goes before it, and the Dubai property does not disappoint.
 Set along a private beach with rooms offering views either of the Arabian Gulf or the stunning Dubai skyline, this property will make you gasp as you walk under lit metal trees in the lobby, all the way down to the beach.
 You are greeted by staff donning blue Fedora hats and frock coats and navigate the garden across teak walkways and bridges to the cabanas and five outdoor pools.
-For fitness freaks, there is also a noted Outrace and Technogym with numerous classes on offer as well, from a beach boot camp to boxing and yoga and dance.
+For fitness freaks, there is also a noted Outrace and Technogym with numerous classes on offer as well, from a beach boot camp to boxing, yoga, and dancing.